 The National Service activity which is transferred to the reporting year has been shown together with the other activities of the Association in the framework of the financial statements as assets and liabilities from transferred activity and as a loss from transferred activity.
 Data regarding the assets, liabilities and reports on the activity of the transferred activity for 2018 are given in Note 11 below.

-After the date of the financial statements, following the outbreak of the Coronavirus pandemic, beginning in March 2020the government of Israel took various actions for the prevention of the spread of the disease, including limitations on the movement of citizens and meetings, a reduction in the number of workers authorized to go to places of work, etc. As a result of these limitations, and with the aim of preserving the work routine, the Association transferred some of its activity to working via technologies; moreover, following the closing of educational institutions, the Association placed about 20% of its employees on unpaid leave, where, as of the date of the financial statements, these employees have returned to work after the reopening of the educational institutions.
+After the date of the financial statements, following the outbreak of the Coronavirus pandemic, beginning in March 2020, the government of Israel took various actions for the prevention of the spread of the disease, including limitations on the movement of citizens and meetings, a reduction in the number of workers authorized to go to places of work, etc. As a result of these limitations, and with the aim of preserving the work routine, the Association transferred some of its activity to working via technologies; moreover, following the closing of educational institutions, the Association placed about 20% of its employees on unpaid leave; as of the date of the financial statements, these employees have returned to work after the reopening of the educational institutions.

 In addition, the Association has been harmed in its contractual connections with the government ministries.
-The activity of the Zahala Program ceased from March 2020 until its renewal in July and August 2020.
-There is doubt regarding the continuation of the activity after August 2020.
-In the female Teacher-Soldier Program, the contractual budget was reduced by about 50% as compared with the parallel period in 2019, and as of the date of approval of the financial statements, the connection with Female Teacher-Soldiers Jewish Culture has ceased.
-In addition, in December 2019, two programs which the Association operated, the income from which in 2019 came to about NIS 4.5 million, terminated, as well as the Zinuk Ba’aliya Program, which prepares Ethiopian youth for service and integration into Israeli society and the Nitzotz Program,
+The activity of the Zahala Program was halted from March 2020 until its renewal in July and August 2020.
+There is doubt regarding the continuation of this activity after August 2020.
+In the female Teacher-Soldier Program, the contractual budget was reduced by about 50% compared with the parallel period in 2019, and as of the date of approval of the financial statements, the connection with Female Teacher-Soldiers Jewish Culture has ceased.
+In addition, in December 2019, two programs which the Association operated, the income from which in 2019 amounted to approximately NIS 4.5 million, terminated, as well as the Zinuk Ba’aliya Program, which prepares Ethiopian youth for service and integration into Israeli society and the Nitzotz Program,

-ALUMA – FOR SOCIAL INVOLVEMENT – FOR JEWISH IDENTITY (Reg.
+ALUMA – FOR SOCIAL INVOLVEMENT AND FOR JEWISH IDENTITY (Reg.
 Assoc.)